Nessi-datatool/nessi/README.md

-# Nessi - Data Quality and Profiling Tool
+# Nessi Data Tool

-> **Licensing & Usage**
->
-> - Free for personal use
-> - Paid for enterprise use or consulting
-> - Free only for this version — future versions will require a license

-Nessi is a powerful data quality and profiling tool that helps you analyze and understand your data.
-It supports various data formats including Delta Lake, Parquet, and CSV.
+Nessi is a powerful data analysis and processing tool, free for personal use.
+It provides comprehensive data scanning, reporting, and visualization capabilities.

-## Prerequisites
+## License

-- Docker Engine 20.10.0 or later
-- Docker Compose v2.0.0 or later
-- At least 4GB of available RAM
-- At least 10GB of free disk space
+Nessi is free for personal use.
+A paid license is required for enterprise or consulting use.
+This version is free, while future versions will require a license for all users.

+For more details, see [LICENSE](LICENSE).

 ## Quick Start

+### Prerequisites

+- Python 3.8 or higher
+- Docker and Docker Compose (for running with containers)
+- Java 8 or higher (for Spark support)

+### Installation

 1. Clone the repository:
 ```bash